 Home Kit: Yellow and Blue

 A fairly open ground that is dominated by the Main Stand on one side.
 This classic old looking stand is set back from the pitch, with the team dugouts situated in front.
-It is covered and is all seated, however the seating is the form of benches.
+It is covered and is all seated, however, the seating is in the form of benches.
 This seated area is raised above pitch level, meaning that spectators have to climb a small set of stairs to enter it.
-The stand has a number of supporting pillars running across the front of it, that may impeded your view as this is further impeded by the bases of two large floodlight pylons that located in front of the stand.
+The stand has a number of supporting pillars running across the front of it, that may impede your view as this is further impeded by the bases of two large floodlight pylons that located in front of the stand.
 The appearance of the stand itself is brightened a little by the painting of the Club's name in large letters on its back wall.
-On one side of this stand towards the North End of the ground is a modern two storey, box like structure, with glass frontage.
+On one side of this stand towards the North End of the ground is a modern two storey, box-like structure, with glass frontage.
 This serves as a corporate hospitality and sponsors area.